-Amounts reported for Governmental Activities in the Statement of Activities are different because: Net change in fund balances - total governmental funds (page 10) \$ 344,344 Expenditures on capital assets are reported as expenditures in the governmental fund statement, however, capital assets are capitalized in the statement of net position.
-2,922,754 Proceeds from issuance of bonds are reported as fund sources in governmental funds and an increase to long-term liabilities in the statement of net position.
-(3,139,333) Repayments of long-term liabilities are reported as expeditures in governmental funds, while repayments reduce long-term liabilities in the statement of net position.
-85,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Change in accrued interest (56,296 ) Amortization of bond discount (1,407 (57,703) Change in Net Position of Governmental Activities (page 8) \$ 155,062
+Amounts reported for Governmental Activities in the Statement of Activities are different because: Net change in fund balances - total governmental funds (page 10) \$ 423,951 Expenditures on capital assets are reported as expenditures in the governmental fund statement, however, capital assets are capitalized in the statement of net position.
+3,738,573 Depreciation on capital assets is not recognized in the governmental fund statement, however it is reported as an expense in the statement of activities.
+(506,815) Conveyance of capital assets is recorded as an expense in the statement of activities while the amount does not effect the fund financial statements as the amount had previously been recorded as an expenditure.
+(3,777,014) Proceeds from issuance of bonds are reported as fund sources in governmental funds and an increase to long-term liabilities in the statement of net position.
+Repayments of long-term liabilities are reported as expenditures in governmental funds, while repayments reduce long-term liabilities in the statement of net position.
+(5,425,000) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+1,635,879 Change in accrued interest (97,925) Amortization of bond discount (1,689) (99,614) Change in Net Position of Governmental Activities (page 8) \$ (4,010,040)